 Everybody’s got their own opinion on what makes a good dressage horse but one thing’s for sure there are some horses that are better suited to it than others but which horses?
 To some extent, any horse can do dressage and if you’re just starting out or thinking of taking it up it doesn’t matter as much what horse you have but, on the other hand, if you’re a professional dressage rider then chances are there are a handful of breeds that you’d look horse for.

-Like I did with the recent article on the best breeds for eventing, I thought it would be a good idea to categories the best dressage breeds into sections, the best dressage horses for beginners, the best for intermediate competitors and those the pros would choose.
+Like I did with the recent article on the best breeds for eventing, I thought it would be a good idea to categorize the best dressage breeds into sections, the best dressage horses for beginners, the best for intermediate competitors, and those the pros would choose.
 While the first two categories will, of course, be subjective the three will be based on the rankings of the World Breeding Federation for Sports Horses (WBFSH).
-The WBFSH publish the official rankings for the top horses and breeds that compete on an international level in show jumping, dressage and eventing.
+The WBFSH publishes the official rankings for the top horses and breeds that compete on an international level in show jumping, dressage, and eventing.

 Best dressage breeds for beginners

 If you’re interested in trying dressage or have just started in the discipline then there is a good argument that says it doesn’t matter what breed you’re riding.
 The reason for this is because at this stage you don’t know if it’s something you’ll enjoy or want to continue with so buying a ’specialist’ dressage horse at this stage isn’t going to be a good idea.
 If you already have your own horse then there’s no reason at all why you can’t start competing together.

 If, however, you don’t already have your own horse and are looking for a horse you can use for dressage then the breeds below may be a good, if somewhat non-traditional, choice.

 Height: Some horses will reach 17hh (68 inches) but most horses will stand between 14.2hh (57 inches) and 16hh (64 inches).